Skip to Content

 When we take a look at mild hearing impairment characteristics, it typically affects sounds that are quieter than 25 dB (decibels).

-Those with mild hearing loss often struggle to hear soft or distant sounds, as well as find it challenging to understand speech in noisy environments and during conversations on the phone.
+Those with mild hearing loss frequently have difficulty hearing soft or faraway sounds, as well as find it difficult to understand speech in noisy environments and during conversations on the phone.

-You might notice you're frequently asking others to repeat themselves or mishearing words like “fifteen” for “fifty” when booking an appointment or catching a train announcement.
+You might notice you’re frequently asking others to repeat themselves or mishearing terms such as “fifteen” for “fifty” when booking an appointment or catching a train announcement.

 So, what does mild hearing loss sound like?